intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/relation.md

 * `path`: The path to the relations file, which can either be a local file path or HDFS path (in this case `sc` needs to be specified).
 * `sc`: An instance of SparkContext.
 If specified, return RDD of Relation.
 Otherwise, return array of Relation.
-* `min_partitions`: Integer.
+* `minPartitions`: Integer.
 A suggestion value of the minimal partition number for input texts.
 Only takes effect when sc is specified.
 Default is 1.

 **Python**